What Is Uricotelism?

 (a)Ammonia is highly soluble in water and removal of 1 gm of ammonia requires 300-500 ml of water.
 Since aquatic animals live in water, they have access to abundant water which they can use for the removal of ammonia while terrestrial animals do not have access to such a large amount for water.
 So, terrestrial organisms switch to modes of excretion which require less amount of water for removal of wastes such as urea and uric acid.

 (b)Ammonia is the most toxic form of nitrogenous waste, so it cannot be stored in the body for long periods of time.
 Aquatic animals use the water to remove large quantities of ammonia rapidly into the water through diffusion whereas urea and uric acid are less toxic and can be stored for long periods of time.
-Terrestrial animals can store and readily get rid of these wastes with minimal amount of water.
+Terrestrial animals can store and readily get rid of these wastes with a minimal amount of water.

 2. Give examples of animals showing uricotelism.